EstenGrove/Bash-Snippets/CUSTOM/scripts/README.md

+# Custom Bash Scripts
-# Set of custom bash scripts for file generation, git functions etc
+Collection of bash scripts covering file generation, git, backups and more.